 Now, this was argued in the decision itself and anyway, a really important aspect that came out of this was the tribunal finding that when it comes to the child welfare services, Canada indeed is exercising its power under Section 91.24.
 And in fact, Canada also tried to argue here that because the provinces have a role and because some province the legislation applies, that really it's actually more -- here it was a provincial responsibility.
-And the tribunal concluded that although to the provinces, at the end of the day it is Canada as the primary responsibility in terms of providing these services.
+And the tribunal concluded that although Canada may choose to delegate aspects of its responsibility to the provinces, at the end of the day it is Canada as the primary responsibility in terms of providing these services.